UK

 A practical sequence that gets payments moving and avoids overpayments.

-- Use GOV.UK “What to do after someone dies” as your master checklist and to access Tell Us Once: gov.uk — After a death
+- Use GOV.UK “What to do after someone dies” (and Tell Us Once where available): gov.uk — After a death

-- If you were a spouse / civil partner, check Bereavement Support Payment immediately (timing affects what you receive): gov.uk — Bereavement Support Payment
+- If you were a spouse/civil partner, check Bereavement Support Payment immediately: BSP — how to claim

-- If you’re arranging the funeral and are on certain benefits, check help with funeral costs (different rules England/Wales vs Scotland vs NI): gov.uk — Funeral Expenses Payment
+- If you’re responsible for the funeral and on certain benefits, check funeral cost support (nation-specific): Funeral Expenses Payment — England/Wales

 One-line rule